ben-xo/sslscrobbler/README.md

 Immediately processes everything in the last history file.
 Ideal for scrobbling that set you played last night.

+**Now Playing text file options**
+All of these options output the current playing track to a file, but in different formats.

+`-ln` or `--log-track <file>`: log the current playing track to a file (e.g. for streaming)

+The file will contain the text `Artist Name - Song Title` when a song is playing, and the file will be empty the rest of the time.

+`-ls` or `--log-serialized <file>`: log the current playing track to a file in PHP serialized form.
+This contains more info, but is not human readable - it's useful if you want to build other PHP scripts for a web server.

+`-lt` or `--log-tostring <file>`: log the current playing track to a file in a fuller representation, like what comes out in the console log, e.g.:

+    PLAYED:1 - ADDED:1 - DECK:1 - Artist - Title - 0:0

+Most people want `-ln`

 **Last.fm options**:
 `-L` or `--lastfm <username>`:
 Scrobble / send 'Now Playing' to Last.fm for user <username>.